pallets/click/docs/options.rst

 ----------------

-Similarly to ``nargs``, there is also the case of wanting to support a parameter being provided multiple times to and have all values recorded -- not just the last one.
+Similarly to ``nargs``, there is also the case of wanting to support a parameter being provided multiple times and have all the values recorded -- not just the last one.
 For instance, ``git commit -m foo -m bar`` would record two lines for the commit message: ``foo`` and ``bar``.
 This can be accomplished with the ``multiple`` flag: